 These websites are similar to WooCommerce in many ways, and the same considerations apply – please be sure to also read the section above.

-Your database size and uploads size can both grow rapidly though, so be sure to keep an eye on your Monit notifications for RAM and Disk Space warnings.
+Your database size and upload folder size can both grow rapidly, though, so be sure to keep an eye on your Monit notifications for RAM and Disk Space warnings.

 We have a dedicated article on growing your WaaS business that you can view here:

 Scaling Your WaaS Network: Advice for WP Ultimo, and Multisite vs Multitenancy

 The same factors that influence what servers you choose to start with will help you determine when you need to scale up.
 Each of your GridPane servers comes with Monit, and this provides you with the information you need.

 - If Monit is continually sending high CPU warnings throughout the day every day, then you should scale up.

 - If you’re consistently above 50% CPU utilization, scaling up is a good idea.